 The Fund draws the investors' attention to the fact that any investor will only be able to fully exercise his investor rights directly against the Fund, notably the right to participate in general meetings of Shareholders if the investor is registered himself and in his own name in the Shareholders' register of the Fund.
 In cases where an investor invests in the Fund through an intermediary investing into the Fund in his own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights directly against the Fund.
+In the event that compensation is paid to investors due to errors or non-compliance, investors who have invested through a financial intermediary may have their rights to compensation impacted.
 Investors are advised to take advice on their rights.